 There will be no special extra credit or extra work of any kind for the purpose of raising a grade during or after the course.
 This is to ensure that everybody has equal opportunities to earn their grade and that grades are based on work during the course.
-There are typically 10% extra credit points on each exam (on an exam worth 100 points, you can actually receive a maximum of 110, so that you can miss 10 points and still receive the maximum grade of 100).
+There are typically 10% extra credit points on each exam (on an exam worth 100 points, you can receive a maximum of 110).

 The final grade is calculated as follows:

 Homework 15%

 Midterm Exam 1 25%

 Midterm Exam 2 25%

 Final Exam 35%